Nonprofit Leaders: Celebrating the Women Who Keep Soldiers’ Angels Going Strong

 What drew you to the work that you do and why do you think it’s important to serve the military community?

-Going through the med board process made me appreciate what other service members go through.
+Going through the med board process made me appreciate what other Service Members go through.
 Luckily my husband, at the time, was active duty AF and I had a stable income but mine went to zero in 90 days.
 For the primary breadwinner, this could be devastating to a family.
 When I was active duty I was always the one soliciting for Combined Federal Campaign and soliciting raffle and gift items for the units holiday parties so it was a natural fit for me.

 What characteristics do you think are important for a leader to have – specifically in the nonprofit world?